Updated 3 September 2020

 The effect of reinstatement is:

-In the context of a company that has stopped trading due to insolvency, it may not be worth your time and efforts to have it be reinstated.
-This is because it may not have assets available to pay you, even if you are ultimately successful in obtaining an order that they pay you your entitlements.
+In the context of a company that has stopped trading due to liquidation, it may not be worth your time and efforts to have them be reinstated.
+This is because they may not have assets available to pay you, even if you are ultimately successful in obtaining an order that they pay you your entitlements.

 We strongly recommend that you seek legal advice if you wish to consider whether you wish to reinstate your employer’s company.
-You can apply for assistance from our Federal Self Representation Service by clicking here.
+You can apply for assistance from our Federal Self Representation Service.

 There are two ways you can follow to reinstate your employer’s company.